 Palaeoclimatic research has the potential to provide a valuable historical perspective on past natural climate variability.
 Information derived from these records can be used as a baseline for efficient long-term management of our natural resources.

 Climate models predict that Australia’s densely populated south-east will become warmer and drier under climate change.
-But in order to establish how the current changes can be viewed in a context of long-term natural variability, these reconstructions of past climate are crucial.
+To establish how the current changes can be viewed in a context of long-term natural variability, these estimates of past climate variability and extremes are crucial.

-A palaeoclimate highlight from the SEARCH project’s public talk at State Library of Victoria in August 2012
+A palaeoclimate highlight from our team’s public talk at State Library of Victoria in August 2012